SosnoviyBor/ShelfControl/README.md

 In book shops you need to actually buy books before reading them.
 A book is considered buyable if:

-- It has a living NPC owner (unloaded NPCs don't count as owners)
+- It has a living NPC owner (unloaded NPCs don't count)
-- It is not faction-owned
 - The owner sells books

 By default the only option to read a buyable book is to actually buy it, but you can enable an additional disposition check in the settings.
 Then if your disposition with bookseller is high enough, he might allow you to read it.